 This drug is meant to improve brain function and attention among ADHD patients.
 Similarly, it reduces blood pressure and anxiety, thus helping patients to calm down.
 Guanfacine isn’t suitable for adult ADHD patients and should be taken once a day, either in the morning or in the evening.
 Common side effects of Guanfacine include:

 Indeed, pharmaceutical medications can go a long way in easing the symptoms of ADHD.
 For the desired results to be attained, it’s advisable to combine the medications with therapy.
 As an employee with ADHD, combining medication and therapy will alleviate the symptoms of the condition.
 As a result, it will be easier for you to adjust to your workplace.

 Below are some therapies that have proven to be effective in treating ADHD.

 This ADHD intervention involves all individuals that you interact closely within your daily life, including your colleagues and family members.
 Typically, behavioral therapy has a reward system that recognizes the progress you make.
-After embarking in treatment, you’ll be encouraged to make positive changes to your behavior and get rewarded in return.
-In the long-run, positive behaviors will be reinforced into becoming habits.
+After embarking on treatment, you’ll be encouraged to make positive changes to your behavior and get rewarded in return.
+In the long run, positive behaviors will be reinforced into becoming habits.

 This intervention entails the use of electrical sensors that record changes in your brain when you perform specific tasks or actions such as watching videos.
 When your brain stays focused on the progression of these tasks, you’ll get rewarded accordingly.